Ruth Heller (author): Biography

 Heller received a degree in Fine Arts from the University of California, Berkeley in 1946.
 She paid for her own education through secretarial work and proceeded to work as a secretary following graduation.

-In the early 1950s she married Henry Heller and had two sons, Paul and Philip.
-Ms. Heller completed two years of graduate work in design at the California College of Arts and Crafts in Oakland, and got her first art job in the early 1960s, designing napkins, matchboxes, and gift wrap for Cost Plus.
-Henry died in 1965 and Ms. Heller poured herself into her career from then on, eventually expanding into illustrating puzzle books and coloring books for kids and adults.
+In the early 1950s, she married Henry Heller and had two sons, Paul and Philip.
+Heller completed two years of graduate work in design at the California College of Arts and Crafts in Oakland, and got her first art job in the early 1960s, designing napkins, matchboxes, and gift wrap for Cost Plus.
+Henry died in 1965 and Heller poured herself into her career from then on, eventually expanding into illustrating puzzle books and colouring books for kids and adults.

-In 1980, Ms. Heller visited an artists' colony in upstate New York, called Yaddo.
+In 1980, Heller visited an artists' colony in upstate New York, called Yaddo.
 She left that determined to start a new writing career.
-In 1985 she married Richard Gross who supported her work with enthusiasm until his death in 2002.
+In 1985, she married Richard Gross who supported her work with enthusiasm until his death in 2002.

 Most of Heller's books were published by Grosset & Dunlap.
 She wrote a brief autobiography called Fine Lines which was published in 1996.

-Coloring books
+Colouring books

-These coloring books have designs in them on a wide range of subjects and are appropriate for children or adults.
+These colouring books have designs in them on a wide range of subjects and are appropriate for children or adults.